 A combination of burning and herbiciding over several years can be effective at controlling Phragmites.
 Small patches of invasive Phragmites can be controlled using the bundle, cut, and chemical treatment method.
 The Wisconsin Department of Natural Resources has teamed up with federal agencies, local organizations, and private landowners to take a regional approach to Phragmities control to make control both more effective and more affordable.

-More detailed information on Phragmites management can be found in a publication by the Michigan Department of Environmental Quality, A Landowner’s Guide to Phragmites Control, and on the Wisconsin Horticulture website of UW-Extension Cooperative Extension program.
+More detailed information on Phragmites management can be found in a publication by the Michigan Department of Environmental Quality, A Guide to the Control and Management of Invasive Phragmites, and on the Wisconsin Horticulture website of UW-Extension Cooperative Extension program.
 You may want to seek help from a wetland management professional if you have a large infestation.
-You can also learn more about the control and management of invasive Phragmites from this publication produced by Michigan Department of Environmental Quality.

 Photo by Bob Meadows